We cherish what we love.

 It forces you to look.

-It creates closeness without trivializing.
+She creates closeness without being patronizing.

-She shows dignity without pathos.
+She displays dignity without pathos.

 Between humans and animals

-The sterile order takes on a heartbeat sound.
+The sterile order acquires a heartbeat sound.

 The wild becomes a mirror.

-No aggression, no posturing – just calm.
+No aggression, no posing – just calm.

 At that moment it became clear:

-It's not about power, but about presence.
+It's not about power, but about the present.

-Love is not shown in possession, but in preservation.
+Love is shown not in possession, but in preservation.

 Perhaps this is the deepest truth behind Brandhoek: